Dependent Care FSA

 Dependent Care FSA Eligible Expenses

-Care for your child who is under age 13
+Care for your dependent who is under age 13

 - Before and after school care